datarescue-boston/DataRescueMIT-Event/workflow/harvesting.md

-# Harvesters
+# Harvesting

 Harvesting follows directly after [research](research.md), and it is not uncommon for the same person to perform both steps.
 Harvesters use any one of several [techniques](https://github.com/edgi-govdata-archiving/harvesting-tools/) to acquire datasets that have been investigated by Seeders and Researchers.
-This is a complex task which can require substantial technical expertise, and which requires different techniques for different tasks.
+This is a complex task that can require substantial technical expertise, and that requires different techniques for different tasks.

+You need to be logged in to the [Archivers Pipeline App](https://www.archivers.space) to follow this!
+If you have not yet gotten an invite to the app, DM a guide in the #data-archiving Slack channel.

 ## "Meaningful Datasets"

 - Your role is to harvest datasets that are complete and *meaningful*.
-By meaningful we mean: "will the bag make sense to a scientist"?
+By meaningful we mean: "will the collection make sense to a scientist"?
 - For instance, if a dataset is composed of a spreadsheet without any accompanying key or explanation of what the data represents, it might be completely impossible for a scientist to use it.

-## Claiming a dataset to harvest
+## Claiming a Dataset to Harvest

-From the main ap interface, click on the "Harvesting" tab and choose any any record by clicking on the UUID field (or just continue working on the one you were researching, if you like).Read the Research notes to get a sense of whether you have the right skills/interest to harvest this dataset.
+From the main app interface, click on the "Harvesting" tab and choose any any record by clicking on the UUID field (or just continue working on the one you were researching, if you are doing both roles).
+Read the Research notes to get a sense of whether you have the right skills/interest to harvest this dataset.
 As with researching, be sure to click `Checkout this URL` so that you can edit the fields.

 ## Check the Terms of Service!!!

 Before you go any further, it is *always* worth confirming that the data in question is in fact open for archiving.
 If the terms of service explicitly prohibit archiving, *make a note of it*.
-Generally archive-a-thons are purposely only aimed at publically available data, but it is easy to follow a link away from a publically-available source onto a site that has different terms of service.
+Data Rescue events are purposely aimed only at publicly available data, but it is easy to follow a link away from a publicly available source onto a site that has different terms of service.

 **Data acquired outside terms of service is not usable**

 ## Determine Scale of the Dataset

 If the dataset you're looking at is quite large--say, more than 1000 documents--capturing it may require more elaborate programming than is described here, and it may be difficult to complete in the timeframe of the event.
 In that case, you may want to look outside the scope of this document and read the documentation of tools such as the [EIS WARC archiver](https://github.com/edgi-govdata-archiving/eis-WARC-archiver), which shows how to initiate a larger, fully automated harvest on a web-based virtual machine.
-Talk to your DataRescue Guide to determine how to best proceed.
+Talk to a DataRescue guide to determine how to best proceed.

 ## Zipstarter: Generate HTML, JSON & Directory

-Click `Downlaod Zip Starter` to download a directory structured according to our specification:
+Click `Download Zip Starter` to download a directory structured according to our specification:

 	DAFD2E80-965F-4989-8A77-843DE716D899
 		├── DAFD2E80-965F-4989-8A77-843DE716D899.html